Bad Langensalza: History

 The town was first mentioned in historical records c.
 932, as a village named "Salzaha".
 The town's name was changed to Langensalza c.
 1578, and "Bad" ("Spa") added to the name in 1956.

 In 1075, Langensalza was the site of a battle, in which Emperor Henry IV won over the rebelling Saxons and Thuringians.

 The town was plundered and damaged by fires during the Thirty Years' War (c.
 1632).
 Fires again destroyed large parts of the town in 1711, including complete destruction of the town hall, which was rebuilt between 1742 and 1752.

 War again affected the town between 1756 and 1763, during the Seven Years' War; it was the scene of a battle in February 1761.
 In 1815 Langensalza became part of the Prussian Province of Saxony.

-In 1866 it was again the site of a battle between Prussia and Hanover during the Austro-Prussian War.
-This Battle of Langensalza is famous for being the last time intra-German forces have met in combat.
+In 1866 it was again the site of a battle, this time between Prussia and Hanover during the Austro-Prussian War.
+This Battle of Langensalza is notable for being the last time intra-German forces have met in combat.

 On April 5, 1945, Langensalza was occupied by American troops and handed over to the Red Army in early July.
 It became part of the Soviet (Russian) occupation zone and, from 1949 to 1990, was part of the German Democratic Republic.

 Main sights

 Langensalza is a popular tourist destination, with a well-preserved medieval old town, a number of themed public gardens and a thermal spa bath.
 In 2011 it won the title "Most blooming town in Europe" as part of the Europe-wide horticultural competition Entente Florale.
-In 2025 it was awarded the honor of "Germany's most beautiful small town", ahead of Brüggen in Nordrhein-Westfalen and Rüdesheim in Hessen.
+In 2025 it was listed among "Germany's most beautiful small towns", along with Brüggen in Nordrhein-Westfalen and Rüdesheim in Hessen.

 Sulphur springs were discovered in 1811 and opened to the public as a curative bath in 1812.
 A new version of the public sulphur bath was opened in 1928.
 Salt and mineral water springs were discovered in 1996, which prompted the opening of many new curative facilities.
 Today a modern thermal bath attracts many visitors.

-Bad Langensalza contains a Botanical Garden, along with a Rose Garden, a Magnolia Garden and an Arboretum.
-It is one of the few European towns with an authentic large-scale Japanese Garden.
+Bad Langensalza contains a large Rose Garden, a Botanical Garden, a Magnolia Garden and an Arboretum.
+Its authentic Japanese Garden is a major tourist attraction.
 Bad Langensalza is also close to the Hainich National Park, Germany's oldest deciduous forest.

-Every August, the town hosts a Middle Ages Festival (Mittelalterstadtfest) where townsfolk don traditional dress from the middle ages and visitors can experience medieval crafts, handwork, martial arts, food and music.
+Every August, the town hosts a Middle Ages Festival (Mittelalterstadtfest) where townsfolk don traditional dress and visitors can experience medieval crafts, handwork, martial arts, food and music.

 The town is on the German Timber-Frame Road (Fachwerkstraße) and is notable for the number of well-preserved medieval half-timbered (Fachwerk) houses.

 Travertine stone has been mined in the town since medieval times, and is still carved there today.
-It forms the distinctive white stonework of the old town.
-Travertine from Langensalza was used in the building of the Brandenburg Gate and in one of the most famous works of modern architecture, the Barcelona Pavilion.
+It forms the distinctive white stonework of the old town, particularly the Marktkirche, Bergkirche and Rathaus.
+Travertine from Langensalza was used in the building of Berlin's Brandenburg Gate and in one of the most famous works of modern architecture, the Barcelona Pavilion.